lucas874/swarm-composition-artifact/README.md

 # Artifact Submission
 Title of the submitted paper: Compositional Design, Implementation, and Verification of Swarms

-ECOOP Submission nu
+ECOOP submission number for the paper:

-Our paper presents theory and techniques for the compositional specification and verification of swarm protocols, and for the composition of swarms.
+Our paper presents theory and techniques for the compositional specification, implementation and verification of swarm protocols, and for the composition of swarms.
 This artifact comprises a Docker image containing:
 * our custom extension of the Actyx toolkit supporting the theory presented in the paper,
 * scripts to reproduce the experimental results presented in the paper,